The concise guide to what Business Processes are

 The consistency of Business Processes across your organization is important in this competitive world.
 Moreover, the regulatory burdens and governmental policies require your employees to follow certain guidelines, failing to which will cost thousands or in certain cases millions in fines.
 By taking control of the business processes, a BPM software can help to ensure compliance with policies while allowing local variations wherever they make sense.

 Having the documented processes and systems in place enables you to maintain the consistency and to be agile in terms of adding more customers or expanding your business to new markets.

 5. Continuous Improvement

 Dashboards and reports enable you to monitor the performance of your automated business processes and allow you to define key metrics and performance targets.
-The ultimate goal of Business Process Management is optimization of business performance.
+The ultimate goal of Business Process Management is the optimization of business performance.
 Once you have the data, another possibility of improving your business will be to leverage on big data analytics and real-time alerts when results begin to deviate from performance targets.

 In addition, BPM software can enable you to have rule-triggered automated escalation and remediation procedures, providing the zero-latency response to the business environment.

 There is a variety of BPM software that is useful for companies of different sizes.
 While documenting the business process, itself is a significant advantage over other companies, automating and monitoring them will enable businesses to continuously improve their processes and run their organization in a cost-effective way.